a-karma/Bogor_Workshop/DAY_3/Session3.md

 It is possible to add colours for regions, change and format lines etc, but for speed we will just compare the clustes we see on our tree to the metadata file.
 If you finish the session, this is something you can play around with.
 But for now, open your population metadata file, which contains the sample IDs and regions

+### Questions:
-When you consider the babirusa region of origin, do you think there is evidence of geographic clustering?
-What is the difference between the tree with and without the outgroup?
+- when you consider the region of origin for each individual, do you think there is evidence of geographic clustering?
+- what is the difference between the tree with and without the outgroup?

 ### 3. Visualising the PCA analysis
 Next we will look at the results of the PCA using RStudio.